 Taking place in Rostock, Germany, the multi-faceted conference and exhibition will bring together the best expertise this domain has to offer.
 UDT 2023 will provide an invaluable platform for all stakeholders in the undersea defence community to come together, learn, expand networks and explore business opportunities.

-The three-day conference will especially give attendees, including governments, an insight into the breadth of the underwater aspect of defence.
-UDT will offer them a chance to see the progress that has been made across the underwater domain, including newly enhanced and improved technologies, new programmes, and new equipment – many of which will be on display on the show floor, where exhibitors will display a range of cutting-edge technologies designed to support their customers’ operations in the undersea domain.
+The three-day conference will give attendees, including governments, insight into the progress that has been made across the underwater domain, including newly enhanced and improved technologies, new programmes, and new equipment – many of which will be on display on the show floor, where exhibitors will display a range of cutting-edge technologies designed to support their customers’ operations in the undersea domain.

 Nautel Sonar will be showing its HMS sonar amplifiers and Tonpilz transducers, as well as its HMS transmission chain sub-systems, comprising all components from amplifier to transducer array, designed for frigates and corvettes.

 “Nautel Sonar is here to meet all your HMS Sonar transmission chain needs, from Amplifier to Transducer Array,” Steve Farley, Head of Sonar Division, said.
 “Nautel’s HMS sub-systems bring together our world-renowned power amplification expertise and 50 years of Tonpilz transducer design.
 Our designs bring ease of maintenance and reliable high performance, delivering the power where you need it, when you need it.”

 Image Soft will present is latest underwater surveillance product, the 3Generation UNWAS system alongside its existing underwater surveillance- and maritime navigational simulators.
 A comprehensive underwater surveillance product based on passive hydrophone sensors and highly advanced software to detect, track and target any underwater threat, 3Generation UNWAS is designed for undersea pipeline- and cable protection, as well as wide area coastal surveillance and harbour protection.